 It’s now even easier for EV drivers across London to get back on the road.
 We’ve just finished installing more than 300 rapid charge points for consumers and fleets, together with Transport for London.

-Projects like these are what will get bp to our aim of 100,000 charge points installed this decade, to help drivers plug in and emit less.
+Projects like these are what will get bp to our aim of 100,000 charging points installed this decade.
+We switched on around 9,000 globally in 2022.

 Getting more renewable diesel on the road